dotboris/boxes_server/README.md

 This is a school project that is meant to be a more of a prototype than anything else.
 If you use this in production, I will be very disappointed in you.

+This server is meant to be used with its companion [android app](https://github.com/beraboris/boxes_app).

 Dependencies
 ============